8 Fun and Informational Presidents’ Day Activities

 These three book links are affiliate links to Amazon!

 Another way to introduce the holiday is with instructional videos.
 BrainPOP and BrainPOP, Jr. have great videos on presidents and their duties.
-These will help your student understand what a president’s job is and what it takes to be a president!
-I usually recommend using BrainPOP, Jr. for your primary (K-3) kiddos and BrainPOP for the intermediate students (4-5).
-However, this will depend on your students’ needs!
+These will help your students understand what a president’s job is and what it takes to be a president!

-Shift To Individual Presidents Reading Activities
+Shift To Individual Presidents’ Day Activities

 Writing Activities for Presidents’ Day

 I don’t know about your students, but mine have always been excited to write to the president or write about being the president!
-Creating real-life writing experiences will motivate your students and focus their writing skills.
-Plus, they require little more than a pencil and paper!

 Want more social studies blog posts?